5 Ways to Showcase Your Value as an EA

 1. Document your accomplishments

 It is a useful practice to keep a record of your accomplishments and wins, whether that’s saving a glowing email from a client or executive, noting when your quick thinking avoids a disaster, or generally keeping a record of things that you’re proud of.
-If you’re consistent with keeping these records updated, you should end up with a list of achievements that can help you showcase your value, prove the complexities of individual tasks, and act as ammunition for promotions and pay rises.
+If you’re consistent with keeping these records updated, you should end up with a list of achievements that can help you showcase your value, prove the complexities of individual tasks, and act as ammunition for promotions and pay raises.
+Unsure of where to start?
+Use this accomplishment tracker from ASAP.

 To do this well, however, you need to overcome the fear or embarrassment of self-PR.
 Being an EA especially, often the only way to show your value is to make it known, so don’t be afraid to make some noise when you do something impressive.